 - If it does not also support polling, home automation will not be made aware of the state after booting up until it changes.

-- If using deep sleep and wifi, will suffer a delay when waking up because connecting to WiFi and receiving an IP takes time.
+- If using deep sleep and Wi-Fi, it will suffer a delay when waking up because connecting to WiFi and receiving an IP takes time.

 Controlling a device can, just like state, be done through cloud and/or local connectivity.
 But the more important part of control is knowing if your command was a success and the new state of the device.